rurickgrfi/Book_Recommendation_System/README.md

 Project Overview
 ---
 Discovering the perfect book that aligns with our personal preferences can be challenging, especially for those who are not regular readers.
 In my capstone project, I have chosen to address this issue by building a book recommendation system.
-By developing this tool, I aim to predict and suggest books that individuals would enjoy reading, making the process of book selection easier and more personalized.

 My capstone project aims to create a powerful book recommendation system that enhances the book discovery process for users.
 By utilizing data processing, and various recommendation techniques, I strive to provide tailored book suggestions that align with individual preferences, ultimately enriching the reading experience and fostering a love for books.